 Visas: Australians and New Zealanders can stay in India on a single-entry tourist visa for up to 6 months and applications can be made online.

 Money: The Indian Rupee is reasonably weak against the Australian dollar, making India a great budget destination for Aussie surfers.
 Similarly, living and travel expenses are cheap allowing for a longer stay and more waves.

-Angie Takanami is one of two Travel Producers here at Yahoo!7, her husband Kuni is an internationally acclaimed photographer.
+Angie Takanami is an editor and producer, her husband Kuni an internationally acclaimed photographer.
 Together they are Surfers' Eyes, a creative partnership fueled by their shared passions for travel, surfing and balancing life's little luxuries with simplistic living.
-When they are not stoking up the outdoor fire bath on their farm outside Byron Bay with their two wild sons, Angie and Kuni are sipping back cold beers (preferably Coopers) in airports or planes with their notebooks, cameras, and surfboards in tow, all while sharing their experiences to the world from Surfers' Eyes.http://www.surferseyes.com
+When they are not surfing the waves of Byron Bay with their two wild sons, Angie and Kuni are sipping back cold bevvies in airports or planes with their notebooks, cameras, and surfboards in tow, all while sharing their experiences to the world from Surfers' Eyes.

 Instagram @surferseyes @kunyhome